RayDimn/Risk_Of_Rain_2_Expand/README.md

 ![Items](https://github.com/RayDimn/Risk_Of_Rain_2_Expand/blob/main/Banners/ItemsBanner.gif)

-In total, the Modpack currently adds **100+ new items** to the item pool, with various raritys including new ones.
+In total, the Modpack currently adds **100+ new items** to the item pool, with various rarity's including new ones.

 * **Amount of items added by tier**